zhedongzheng/tensorflow-nlp/nlp-models/tensorflow/movielens/README.md

 <img src="https://github.com/zhedongzheng/finch/blob/master/assets/movielens.png">

-You need Python 2 for this sub-project, because we need to use [PaddlePaddle](http://www.paddlepaddle.org/) (which only supports Python 2 for now) for pre-processed Movielens dataset
+You need Python 2 for this sub-project, because we need to use [PaddlePaddle](http://www.paddlepaddle.org/) (which only supports Python 2 for now) for preprocessed Movielens dataset

 ```
 pip install paddlepaddle tensorflow pandas tqdm